 In Pennsylvania, anyone who operates a motor vehicle with a blood alcohol concentration (BAC) of 0.08 percent or greater may be charged with driving under the influence (DUI).
 Depending on a person’s BAC at the time of arrest, any previous record of DUI offenses, and other aggravating factors, punishments upon conviction may range from fines and probation to several years’ imprisonment and permanent loss of their license.

 If a driver involved in an accident is cited for DUI in the aftermath, a Philadelphia drunk driving car crash attorney could cite the police report or a criminal conviction for that offense as evidence of negligence in an ensuing civil case.
 Since all drivers in Pennsylvania are expected to act reasonably and safely while driving on public roads, driving while intoxicated would constitute a negligent breach of that duty if it results in a catastrophic accident.
+A conviction or a diversionary program for a DUI driver is an automatic exception to your tort election in Pennsylvania, meaning you will be deemed full tort if the person is convicted or enters a diversionary program.
+Additionally, a DUI driver may be liable for punitive damages due to their actions in relation to your car crash – all aspects that a Philadelphia car accident lawyer will evaluate on your behalf.

 While a civil defendant may be found liable based on overwhelming evidence, the standard of proof for criminal cases is considerably stricter.
 In practice, this means that regardless of what order the cases occur in, a finding of civil liability in a DUI car accident claim typically has no bearing on the outcome of a criminal case for a DUI charge.

-Recovering Losses After a DUI Wreck
+Recovering Losses After a DUI Crash

 Philadelphia is a no-fault car insurance state, which means that in order to recover for damages following a vehicle crash, a claimant must first pursue recovery through their own insurer to the fullest extent their coverage allows before they can file suit against a third party.
 Unfortunately, this means that unless certain circumstances apply, people injured in car accidents caused by drunk drivers can only seek restitution for economic damages like medical bills and lost wages, and not non-economic damages like loss of consortium and physical pain.